palolili23/comp_risk/README.md

 An example of how to use the code is available on the following link:
 <https://palolili23.github.io/comp_risk/02_R/Step_by_step.html>

-*Next steps: Use an observational dataset and adapt the functions.*
+*Next steps: the folder `03_generalfx` contains in process work to make the functions more generalizable*